Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Introduction and Results

+{\it (ii)} or a stable scalar particle with mass in the $ \gtrsim 50 $ meV range must be present in order to reproduce the observed value of the dark energy Eq.(\ref{datoI}).

-An effective four fermions interaction with strength characterized by $ M'^{-2} $ where $ M' $ is a mass scale can make the heavier neutrinos unstable.
+However, {\it we find} in this paper that the possibility {\it(ii)} is inconsistent with the observed dark energy equation of state.} \end{itemize} An effective four fermions interaction with strength characterized by $ M'^{\,-2} $ where $ M' $ is a mass scale can make the heavier neutrinos unstable.
 The mass scale $ M' $ should be $ M' \lesssim 1$ MeV or $ M' \lesssim 10$ MeV for the direct and inverse neutrino mass hierarchies.

+As shown in Section VIII the lightest meV neutrino remains the only neutrino contribution to the dark energy.
+The heavier neutrinos dissipate at the time of the age of the universe.

+As shown in Section VII, the meV axion lifetime to decay into photons is much longer than the age of the universe.
+Dissipation of the energy in the cosmological quantum axion vacuum takes longer than the age of the universe too.

+These results are unified in Section IX with both light meV particles contributing to dark energy together: meV axions and meV light neutrinos, Table 1 summarizes their contributions, together with the computed equation of state.

+On the other hand, let us mention that a global analysis of cosmological constraints on decaying axion-like particles (ALPs) performed recently Ref \cite{BalazsALPs2022} shows that ALPs are stable on cosmological time scales unless they would be heavy enough with masses $ > 300$ keV.
+This is an independent confirmation that $10^{-3}$ eV axions as shown in this paper are safely enough stable to be considered as the source of dark energy.
+Previously, ALPs have been proposed among other proposals, to be constituents of the cosmological energy density i.e. Ref \cite{FerreiraALPs2015}.